maxtispro/DNS-lite/README.md

 # DNS-lite
-A lightweight DNS resolver for small private networks.
+A lightweight DNS name server and resolver for small private networks.